quickstraw/tes3mp-scripts/Criminals/README.md

 ## Criminals

 ### Version: 1.2
 This is a lua script for tes3mp based on [Skvysh's Criminals](https://github.com/Skvysh/TES3MP-Scripts/tree/master/Criminals) script.
+Unfortunately, it looks like that script has been taken down.
 I fixed the script to run correctly and hopefully without bugs.
 The script has been updated for easy installation.

 ### Features